fred-ai-security/ai-security-assurance-labs/static-analysis/yara/yara-rules-example.md

 # YARA Scanning for AI Model Artifacts

-This document shows how **YARA** can be used to scan AI model–related files for suspicious patterns as part of an AI Security Assurance workflow.
+This document explains how **YARA** can be used to scan AI model–related files for suspicious patterns as part of an AI Security Assurance workflow.

 While AI models (such as `.gguf` or `.safetensors`) are not traditional executables, attackers can still embed: